evanvliet/vw/INDEX.md

 ###### [base/pass.sh](base/pass.sh)
 Password storage.

+Note that you can encrypt the data for added security, using the `-n` option to set the key.
+It caches this key, encrpyting with `vw_key` to foil decryption by just copying files to another machine.
+If you do encrypt the password data, you will have to enter the key once on each machine.
 * `getpass`  use passsword db.
 Do `getpass google` to get your google password.
 Depends on storing line-oriented password data, *e.g.*, `www.google.com userid password`.
 The last word of the line is copied into the clipboard.
 See `getpass -h` for usage.

-Note that you can encrypt this data for added security, using the `-k` option to set the key.
-The key is cached, using `vw_key` to encrypt to foil decryption by just copying files to another machine.
-If you do encrypt the password data, you will have to enter the key once on each machine to access the password data.

 ###### [base/scrap.sh](base/scrap.sh)
 Sets up s as a scrap file.
 For doing stuff like ls > $s and then